jennifertakagi/github-favorites/README.md

 # :rocket: Features

-* Select all ingredients that are on you bar
+* Input the user you are curious about
-* Discover which drinks you can make *-*
+* Discover his favorites repositories from GitHub

 # :framed_picture: UI Documentation
 This project has a UI Documentation of reusable components, allowing to test them individually.